 But first, let me provide some clarity on this beautiful country The Netherlands.

-Furthermore, solo travelers are well versed in the city’s freedom and liberality.
+Assuming all of us solo travelers are well-versed in the city’s freedom and liberality.
 The city has so much to offer that it would be impossible to take it all in within two days.
-Nonetheless, the article below will help you find the perfect activities and places to visit in the world-renowned 17th century capital of the Netherlands.
+Nonetheless, the article below will help you find the perfect activities and places to visit in the world-renowned 17th-century capital of the Netherlands.
 But first, let’s take a look at the most convenient and affordable ways of getting into the city.

 2 days in Amsterdam itinerary